/ Southern Oscillations

 /El Niño, 2024.
 Ceramic figure with iron crystals/

-El Niño-Southern Oscillation (ENSO) is a large-scale climatic event involving periodic warming of sea surface temperatures in the central and eastern Pacific Ocean.
-This phenomenon disrupts the cold Humboldt Current, normally flowing northward from Antarctica along the shores of Chile and Peru, as weakened trade winds allow warm water to move south.
-These climatic disturbances affect weather patterns globally and can even cause the Atacama Desert, the driest on Earth, to bloom.
+El Niño–Southern Oscillation (ENSO) is a large-scale climatic event involving periodic warming of sea surface temperatures in the central and eastern Pacific Ocean.
+This phenomenon disrupts the cold Humboldt Current, which normally flows northward from Antarctica along the shores of Chile and Peru.
+As trade winds weaken, upwelling slows and warm waters spread south, altering regional and global weather patterns.
+Such disturbances can even bring rain to the Atacama Desert.
+Long portrayed as the driest on Earth, it has always held seeds, waiting for the conditions to bloom.

-The name “El Niño”, the blond, blue-eyed child, is associated with this phenomenon as it occurs around Christmas time.
-The arrival of Jesus and the missionary conquest by the Spaniards, profoundly impacted the southern continent, imposing new beliefs on native peoples and landscapes.
-However, ancestral cosmologies continue to resonate with the Pacific and the Andes.
-The Spondylus, a precious pink shell once considered the food of the gods, still migrates south with the warm waters, heralding the arrival of fertile rains on the desert coasts./
+The name “El Niño” refers to the Christ Child, as the phenomenon was typically observed around Christmas.
+With the Spanish conquest, Christianity reshaped the southern continent, imposing new beliefs on native peoples and landscapes.
+Yet ancestral cosmologies continue to resonate along the Pacific coasts and in Andean traditions.
+The sighting of Spondylus, a precious pink shell once revered as the food of the gods, was believed to foretell a fertile season.
+These shells still drift southward with the warm waters of El Niño, announcing fecund rains along the desert coasts.

 / Spondylus shell/